What distinguishes Oxbridge Academic Programs from other study abroad programs?

 What kinds of activities and sports are available?

-Our students are able to pursue a wide variety of activities and interests.
+Our students can pursue a wide variety of activities and interests.
 In addition to the field trips (such as Broughton Castle, Stonehenge, Salisbury, Lincoln, Ely, and Canterbury Cathedral in England, Versailles, the Château de Vincennes, and Vaux le Vicomte in Paris, St. Guilhem-le-Désert, Avignon, and Nîmes in Montpellier, Girona, Figueres/Empúries, and Montserrat in Barcelona, and Madrid and Segovia in Salamanca), students are offered a range of local activities, which include discussions with eminent guest speakers, concerts, plays, dances, quiz competitions, talent shows, open house poetry readings, and coffee socials.

 We also offer a wide variety of sports: some favorites include basketball, softball, soccer, cricket, pétanque, swimming, and Ultimate Frisbee.
 Classes in activities such as yoga, salsa, and juggling are sometimes offered.
 In Oxford, we do our best to make sure that rowers (crew) can get on the river at least once during the month.